 The tuition fee for the 2018 session is €950.
 Unfortunately, there are no scholarships available for this course.

-The fee includes access to the digital learning environment of Leiden University (Blackboard), course materials (including the textbook on International Arbitration by Redfern and Hunter), a certificate of participation, a guided tour of the Peace Palace, lunches and refreshments on class days, a welcome reception, a course dinner and farewell drinks.
+The fee includes access to the course materials (including the textbook on International Arbitration by Redfern and Hunter), a certificate of participation, a guided tour of the Peace Palace (subject to availability), lunches and refreshments on class days, a welcome dinner and farewell drinks.

 To apply please complete the online application form.